PaloAltoLibrary/NAO-Tutorials/Tutorial 1/README.md

 # Tutorial 1 -- Introduction of Choregraphe

 Welcome to NAO robot programming.
-This tutorial covers the basics of using Choregraphy, the native software for the humanoid robot NAO.
+This tutorial covers the basics of using Choregraphe, the native software for the humanoid robot NAO.

 The beauty of Choregraphe lies in that you do not necessarily need a real robot sit next to you to develop your applications.
 Instead, most of the times, you can simply develop and test your application with the virtual robot inside the software.